 Learn how Nudge Security helps you bring rogue AWS accounts into centralized governance. →

-Our SaaS Rationalization Toolkit provides a step-by-step guide for achieving both cost optimization and risk management, with multiple frameworks, tools, and templates to help you manage your SaaS rationalization efforts.
+Our SaaS Rationalization Toolkit provides a step-by-step guide for achieving both cost optimization and risk management, with multiple frameworks, tools, and templates to help you manage your SaaS spend management efforts.

 Ready to accelerate your SaaS rationalization efforts with a complete SaaS inventory, SaaS spend data and cost optimization insights, and more?
 Start your free, 14-day trial of Nudge Security.